 The school district has developed an asbestos management plan.
-A copy of this plan can be found in the and is available on the district's website.
+A copy of this plan can be found in the [insert location here] and is available on the district's website.

 Crisis Management

 The school district has developed a "Crisis Management" plan.
 Students and parents will be provided with information as to district- and school-specific plans.